ElektraInitiative/libelektra/README.md

 And in terms of quality, we want:

-1. Robustness (no undefined behaviour of applications),
+1. Simplicity (make configuration tasks simple),
-2. Extensibility (gain control over configuration access) and
+2. Robustness (no undefined behaviour of applications), and
-3. Simplicity (make configuration tasks simple)
+3. Extensibility (gain control over configuration access)

 [Read more about the goals of Elektra](doc/GOALS.md)